rust-lang/rust/src/doc/reference.md

 Constant values must not have destructors, and otherwise permit most forms of data.
-Constants may refer to the address of other constants, in which case the address will have the `static` lifetime.
-(See below on [static lifetime elision](#static-lifetime-elision).)
+Constants may refer to the address of other constants, in which case the address will have elided lifetimes where applicable, otherwise – in most cases – defaulting to the `static` lifetime.
+(See below on [static lifetime elision].)
 The compiler is, however, still at liberty to translate the constant many times, so the address referred to may not be stable.

+[static lifetime elision]: #static-lifetime-elision

 Constants must be explicitly typed.
 The type may be `bool`, `char`, a number, or a type derived from those primitive types.
 The derived types are references with